AbdusShaikh/3D-Graphics-Engine-Exe/readme.md

 The code is tailored to work with the windows console so it may not be very portable.

 **To Run:**
-1. Download executable and the mountains.obj file (This is the file the program currently laods up)
+1. Download executable and the mountains.obj file (This is the default file the program loads up)
 2. Run the exectuable

 **To render different objects**